midlantica/LovelyBunchOfCoconuts/content/quotes/the-bigger-the-government-the-smaller-the-citizen.md

 ---
-title: "The bigger the government, the smaller the citizen"
+title: 'The bigger the government, the smaller the citizen'
 ---

 ## "The bigger the government, the smaller the citizen."